Sangerhausen station: Regional services

+Currently (2025) Sangerhausen station is served by the following regional services:

 In the two-hour cycle the state bus route 460 operated by Verkehrsgesellschaft Südharz runs from the bus station to Hettstedt via Wippra.
 The line was established after the restructuring of the Wipperliese service on the Klostermansfeld–Wippra railway.
 Also some services of state bus route 460 run to Stolberg (Harz) via Berga and Rottleberode.